flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     ...

-### Hooking up port from namespace to br-int
+### Connecting a port from a namespace to br-int

-Lastly, I would like to spend a few lines talking about the various ways that OVS ports can get scoped by namespace, and how OVN is able to map a logical port to an OVS port, at any given compute node (aka chassis).
+Lastly, I want spend some time discussing the various ways that namespaces can scope OVS ports and how OVN can map a logical port to an OVS port on any given compute node (aka chassis).

-For starters, read [this page][ovsPortNs] to see the variations on how this is accomplished.
-Then, look at the script **[create-ns-port.sh][]**.
-After considering creating an [internal][usingOvsInternal] port in OVS, I thought that using veth is nicer for debugging, so we can easily attach Wireshark to the corresponding veth interface outside the namespace.
+First, read [this page][ovsPortNs] to see the variations on how this is accomplished.
+Next, look at the script **[create-ns-port.sh][]**.
+After creating an [internal][usingOvsInternal] port in OVS, I found using _veth_ more practical for debugging because we can easily attach Wireshark to it.

 To map a logical port to a physical OVS port, OVN relies on the **external-ids:iface-id** field, set during the port creation and [shown here][ovsExternalId].

-In order to have a unique id for the namespaces used, the script requires you to use the central VM.
-With that, it leverages the [file lock][flock] API, through the function [get_next_counter_value][].
+In order to choose a unique ID for each namespace, the script requires you to use the central VM because it can leverage the [file lock][flock] API through the function [get_next_counter_value][].

 ### Closing blurb

-All in all, I hope this offers an easy way into the vast world of OVN and how you can get your feet wet with it.
+All in all, I hope this content provides an easy way into the vast world of OVN in a simple fashion.
+The OVN+OVS community contains many extremely smart and friendly people.
+As I learn from them and do OVN experiments of my own, I shall post more blogs, particularly a deeper dive into the various logical and OpenFlow rules.
+I appreciate your feedback.
-As you can assume, there are many extremely smart and friendly people in the OVS+OVN community.
-As I learn from them and do OVN experiments of my own, I will post more related blogs on this site.
-A deeper dive into the various logical and OpenFlow rules is high on my todo list.
-Your feedback is very welcome, always!
-The [about link][aboutff] at the top of this page should give you a bunch of ways you can reach me.
+The [about link][aboutff] at the top of this page should provide a bunch of ways to can reach me.

 ## Some -- incomplete list of -- links related to this topic you might want
 to visit: